Frequently Asked Questions

 UNM welcomes additional academic, experiential, and reference materials to supplement your application.
 You may send any additional information to the Office of Admission by email at firstname.lastname@example.org to be considered by the Admissions Committee.

 All individuals are welcome to visit the law school.
 We look forward to the opportunity to meet you and provide you with a tour of the campus.
 To schedule a visit to UNM School of Law please call the Office of Admission at (505) 277-0958 or visit our webpage.

 No. Your financial aid package will be the same as if you had been admitted prior to May 1, provided all financial aid application deadlines and eligibility requirements were met.

 No. Your admission decision is not related to your request for financial assistance.

 Yes.
 In order to ensure that you have secured a seat at a law school for the upcoming term we encourage waitlisted applicants to make a deposit at another institution in case we are unable to offer you admission from the waitlist.

 Yes.
 Please email the Admissions Office at email@example.com to remove your name from our waiting list.

 The Office of Admission will notify you as soon as possible, but usually not earlier than May 1.
-If you have not already heard from us, you will be notified no later than July 15 concerning the status of the waitlist.
+If you have not already heard from us, you could be notified into late July or early August concerning the status of the waitlist.
 We appreciate your patience as you wait for notification.